ttakasawa/iOS-GoodCodeExerciseSample/README.md

 Here, it is important not to call any functions in NetworkManager directly.
-The whole purpose of UserNetwork is to offer a layer of abstractions.
-This way, code remains more transparent, and also protocols such as NetworkManager can remain abstract.
+The whole purpose of UserNetwork is to offer a layers of abstractions.
+This way, code remains more transparent, and also protocols such as NetworkManager can remain abstract to be used over and over.